We’ve been asked here at Coral Press:

-The musical novel: books that put you right where the music comes from, whether it be the magical roadhouse outside of Memphis (our Pink Cadillac); a South Side Chicago blues club (Cutting Time); a juke joint in Austin, Texas (Lone Star Ice and Fire); on a bus loaded with great soul singers as they journey the nation’s byways (Soul Cavalcade); inside the tragic tale of Anna Dubower, “the haunted-eyed, raven-haired incarnation of the true church of rock ‘n’ roll” (Meet the Annas); following a cover band as it heads up to coastal Washington to play a wild weeklong gig at a divey old hotel (Getting in Tune); a hippie chick braving the Summer of Love (Look at Flower); or a Rock and Roll Hall of Fame songwriter willing an epic redemptive song into existence to salvage his own career (Stations of the Cross: A Musical Novel of Obsession)—books that will grab your heart and head just like a great song.
+The musical novel: books that put you right where the music comes from, whether it be the magical roadhouse outside of Memphis (our Pink Cadillac); a South Side Chicago blues club (Cutting Time); a juke joint in Austin, Texas (Lone Star Ice and Fire); on a bus loaded with great soul singers as they journey the nation’s byways (Soul Cavalcade); inside the tragic tale of Anna Dubower, “the haunted-eyed, raven-haired incarnation of the true church of rock ‘n’ roll” (Meet the Annas); following a cover band as it heads up to coastal Washington to play a wild weeklong gig at a divey old hotel (Getting in Tune); a hippie chick braving the Summer of Love (Look at Flower); a Rock and Roll Hall of Fame songwriter willing an epic redemptive song into existence to salvage his own career (Stations of the Cross: A Musical Novel of Obsession); or a young writer starting out in beatdown 1970s New York City, mixing a job at The New Yorker magazine with forays deep into the budding punk scene (Savage Joy)—books that will grab your heart and head just like a great song.

 Speaking of great songs, each of our books has a playlist of songs you can stream through your streaming service.